Enforce compliance on Macs managed with Jamf Pro

 Policies you deploy target the devices that are used by the assigned users.
 Those devices are evaluated for compliance.
 Compliant devices are marked as compliant for the setting "Require device to be marked as compliant" in Azure AD.

 Intune requires full disk encryption to be compliant.

 Deploy the Company Portal app for macOS in Jamf Pro

-- On a macOS device, download the current version of the Company Portal app for macOS.
-Do not install it; you need a copy of the app to upload to Jamf Pro.
+On a macOS device, download but don't install the current version of the Company Portal app for macOS.
+You only need a copy of the app so you can upload the app to Jamf Pro.

-- Open Jamf Pro, then navigate to Computer management > Packages.
+Open Jamf Pro and go to Computer management > Packages.

-- Create a new package with the Company Portal app for macOS, then click Save.
+Create a new package with the Company Portal app for macOS, then select Save.